 The good news is that BEIS has confirmed that companies with a certified ISO 50001 Energy Management system will have no further compliance requirements under ESOS.
 The route to compliance will be merely to inform the scheme administrator (The Environment Agency) that a valid certified ISO 50001 certificate is in place.

 BEIS quotes on its website "If you have an ISO 50001 energy management system that's certified by an accredited certification body and covers all your energy use as defined under ESOS (for the whole corporate group in the UK), this counts as your ESOS assessment".

 Lucideon has been providing ISO 50001 certification to many organizations since the standard was launched in 2011 and has services available for companies and organizations at all stages of their ISO 50001 journey and is UKAS-accredited to certify all levels of organization from corporates to complex industrial operations, for single sites to multi-site operations.

-For many organizations, especially those with existing management systems (e.g. ISO14001), the implementation and certification of an ISO 50001 system is comfortably achievable within 12 months.
-For those organizations who are unsure whether the ISO 50001 route is right for them, the best first step is a 'Gap Analysis' to assess the current status and evaluate the effort needed.
+For many organizations, especially those with existing management systems (e.g. ISO 14001), the implementation and certification of an ISO 50001 system is comfortably achievable within 12 months.
+For those organizations that are unsure whether the ISO 50001 route is right for them, the best first step is a 'Gap Analysis' to assess the current status and evaluate the effort needed.